Online, Virtual and Classroom Courses

 Be clear with your description of the controls.
 Don’t just write one-word controls such as “PPE”.
 Clearly define what type of PPE is required.

-Step 6: Current Risk Rating LCR Risk Assessment Rating
+Step 6: Calculate Current Risk Rating (LCR Risk Matrix)

 This is where you rate the risk of the hazard with the controls that are currently in place.
 You do this using the IOSH 5 x 5 Risk Matrix rating calculator.